gvolpe/blog-comments/_posts/2022-02-08-error-handling-scala3.md

   }
 {% endhighlight %}

+Any other error is caught in the last case, where we simply leave it unhandled.

 This works, though, the ergonomics are not the best, as we need to manually call `asRight` and `asLeft` in different places.
 We can improve the UX with some custom extension methods.

 {% highlight scala %}